carrievo/reading-notes/day7.md

 ### Functions:
 - A function is basically the **action**.
 - This allows you to write code in larger, more logical chunks and focuses on what X does, rather than how X does it.
-- For it to qualify as a function, there is an input and return output with a relationship, you then must define it somehwer eint he scope from which you wish to call it.
+- For it to qualify as a function, there is an input and return output with a relationship, you then must define it somewhere in the scope from which you wish to call it.

 example:
 function fNamelName(){